ehmpathy/with-domain-driven-cache/readme.md

 // say you have this query
 const getJobByUuid = async ({ uuid }): Promise<Job> => { /* ... */ }

-// add caching to it easily, like so const cached = withQueryCaching(getJobByUuid, { cache })
+// add a cache to it easily, like so const cached = withQueryCache(getJobByUuid, { cache })
 ```

 ### ✨ automatically update cache on mutation